VividCortex/go-database-sql-tutorial/modifying.md

 Prepared statements that are created in a transaction are bound exclusively to that transaction, and can't be used outside of it.
 Likewise, prepared statements created only on a database handle can't be used within a transaction.
-In order to use a Prepared statement prepared outside the transaction, use `Tx.Stmt()`.
+To use a prepared statement prepared outside the transaction, use `Tx.Stmt()`, which will create a new transaction-specific statement from the one prepared outside the transaction.

 You should not mingle the use of transaction-related functions such as `Begin()` and `Commit()` with SQL statements such as `BEGIN` and `COMMIT` in your SQL